Magandang Hatinggabi

 Magandang Hatinggabi (lit.
 'Good Midnight') is a 1998 Filipino comedy horror anthology film directed by Laurenti Dyogi, and released by Star Cinema.
 The film is divided into three episodes, each consisting of a different set of stories, characters, and settings.
 The episodes are presented as urban legends as told by the Fatman (Noni Buencamino) to a group of young people.

-Episodes
+Plot

 Killer Van

 The episode is about a family who unknowingly bought a haunted van.

 Kuba

 This episode is about a woman with a hunched back that harbors a dark secret.

 Fatman

+The Fatman's guests learn the horrible truth about him.